DiscordAnalytics/docs/get-started/installation/oceanicjs/index.md

 The package is compatible with oceanic.js v1.9.0 or higher

 :::warning
-Discord Analytics is not comptible with Oceanic.js shards.
+Discord Analytics is not compatible with Oceanic.js shards.
+Feel free to open a Pull Request at https://github.com/DiscordAnalytics/node-package
 :::

 ## Dependency